Bafoulabé

+History

+Bafoulabé was captured by French colonial forces under Joseph Gallieni in 1880.
+It became, in 1887, the center of the first cercle put in place in the French Sudan, and later the site of one of the earliest colonial schools, where Fily Dabo Sissoko and Mamadou Konaté would study.

 Local administration

 Until the 1996 law creating communes, Bafoulabé Commune was an arrondissement.
 While now deprecated, the commune retains the same boundaries, extending far beyond the town of Bafoulabé, its seat (chef-lieu).
 Bafoulabé is also the seat of the larger Bafoulabé Cercle.
 Apart from the town, there are 28 villages, official rural subdivisions within the Commune.
-It is a Rural Commune, meaning it is subdivided in villages, in contrast to the smaller Urban Commune, divided into urban Quarters.
+It is a Rural Commune, meaning it is subdivided into villages, in contrast to the smaller Urban Commune, divided into urban Quarters.
 Commune affairs are directed by an elected Commune Council (conseil communal) of 23 members and a Commune executive (bureau communal) of the elected Mayor and three adjutants.
-The executive is tasked with carrying out the directives voted by the Council.
-National policies are carried out by a Sub-Prefect (sous préfet), who also carries out certain of the Council's directives over the local arms or national bodies.
+The executive is tasked with carrying out the directives voted on by the Council.
+National policies are carried out by a Sub-Prefect (sous préfet), who also carries out certain Council directives over the local arms or national bodies.

 Geography and climate

-At Bafoulabé the Bafing and Bakoy rivers meet to form the Sénégal River.
+At Bafoulabé, the Bafing and Bakoy rivers meet to form the Sénégal River.
 In Bambara, Bafoulabé means "meeting of two rivers".

-The Manantali hydroelectric dam and its reservoir, Lake Manantali, the largest in Mali, is located 90 km to the south-east of Bafoulabé on the Bafing.
+The Manantali hydroelectric dam, the largest in Mali, and its reservoir, Lake Manantali, are located 90 km to the south-east of Bafoulabé on the Bafing River.

 Extending across two banks of the Senegal River, the Commune is bounded to the east by Kontéla Commune and Oualia Commune, to the north Tomora Commune and Sidibéla Commune, to the south by Mahina Commune and to the west by Diamou Commune of Kayes Cercle.
 The climate is Sahelian.
-The June to October rainy season accounts for all the less than 900 mm of precipitation a year.
-While hot year round by temperate standards, a hot season lasts from roughly February to June, and a cooler season runs from roughly November to February.
-Maximum yearly temperature may reach 41 °C in the shade.
+The rainy season lasts from June to October, and the average annual precipitation is 900 mm (~35.43 in).
+Hot year-round by temperate standards, the hot season lasts from roughly February to June, and the cooler season runs from roughly November to February.
+The maximum annual temperature may reach 41 °C (105.8 °F) in the shade.

 Vegetation

-The Sahel landscape of the Commune is made up of grasslands punctuated by trees, often large.
-These include the baobab, the rônier, raffia palm (from which textiles, rope, and palm oil is made), shea (from which Shea Butter is made), duguto, and néré trees.
+The Sahelian landscape of the Commune is made up of grasslands punctuated by trees, often large.
+These include baobabs, rônier palms, raffia palms (from which textiles, rope, and palm oil are made), shea trees (from which shea butter is made), duguto trees, and néré trees.